Modeling Short-Range and Three-Membered Ring Structures in Lithium Borosilicate Glasses using Machine Learning Potential: Conclusions

 \section{Conclusions}

 In conclusion, this study demonstrated the superior accuracy of machine-learning potential to model boron-containing glasses in comparison with conventional functional force-fields.
 Furthermore, the lower computational cost of MLP compared to DFT calculations enabled us to apply a slower quenching for constructing larger glass models, essential to obtain well-equilibrated glass structures.
-Consequently, threehold and fourhold-coordinated boron atoms were adequately formed in a variety of LBS glasses without employing any artificial corrections contrary to the functional force-field.
+Consequently, three-fold and four-fold coordinated boron atoms were adequately formed in a variety of LBS glasses without employing any artificial corrections contrary to the functional force-field.
 Additionally, three-membered rings composed of boron atoms were appropriately constructed, especially in high B$_2$O$_3$ content glasses.
 The glass models constructed using MLP were energetically more stable than those obtained by FMP-LBS, implying that a certain amount of three-membered rings should exist in such lithium borosilicate glasses.
 The relatively large models with approximately 1000 atoms enabled us to observe a variety of formation processes of the 3MRs during cooling.
 One of the interesting findings was that the 3MRs were not formed at any specific temperature, and the 3MRs sometimes disappeared if the structure was instable.
 Once a stable 3MR structure appears even at a high temperature, it can survive during cooling.

 We also noticed several issues upon the application of MLP.
 First, the $^3$B/$^4$B ratios for a few LBS glasses were inconsistent between the smaller and the larger models.
-Second, some silicon atoms formed fivehold-coordinated, which may be inexistent in experimental glass samples.
+Second, some silicon atoms formed five-fold coordinated, which may be inexistent in experimental glass samples.
 Third, at higher temperatures (i.e. 2000 K), some atoms closely approached and finally overlapped each other, as in the modeling of borosilicate glasses \cite{urata2022a}.
 These undesired behaviors can be remedied by adding more training data to cover more configurational space since amorphous materials are composed of more multiple microstructures contrary to crystalline materials.
-Additionally, it is worth comparing a variety of MLPs to find an appropriate approach to model amorphous materials using MLP in subsequent studies.
+Nevertheless, this study demonstrated unique possibility of MLP to model amorphous materials comprising elements drastically changing their coordination and also planar ring structures formed by sp2 boron atoms.
+Therefore, it is worth comparing a variety of MLPs to find an appropriate approach to model amorphous materials using MLP in subsequent studies.